forourjunkuseonly/bs-b4-boilerplate/README.md

 # Bootstrap Beta 4 Boilerplate
-This is a starter template using Bootstrap Beta 4 source files.
+This is a starter template, using the [Bootstrap Beta 4](http://getbootstrap.com/) source files.

 ### Built In Workflow Tools
-Assets include a dev/production workflow using Gulp.js, for compiling and reloading during developent.
+Assets include a dev/production workflow using Gulp.js, for compiling and reloading during development.

-#### Included Dependencies
+#### Included Dependencies:
 | Dependency | More Info | Use |
 | ------ | ------ | ------ |
 | **gulp** | https://gulpjs.com/ | *workflow manager* |